 - i.
 Given the limited capital resources available, does the Committee support the proposed capital programme? - ii.
-How do the 2022/23 capital proposals enable the Executive to deliver on the Council's medium term priorities whilst balancing short term pressures? - iii.
+How do the 2022/23 capital proposals enable delivery on the Council's medium term priorities whilst balancing short term pressures? - iii.
 To what degree does the Committee consider use of £1.68m from general balances as part of the funding of the capital programme a valid use of reserves?